opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 Anomaly detection in Amazon OpenSearch Service enables users to automatically identify unusual patterns and behaviors in their data streams.
 This powerful capability has become an essential tool for many organizations seeking to monitor system health, detect issues early, and maintain operational excellence.

-However, we identified customer use cases that were not well-handled by the Anomaly Detection plugin, particularly scenarios with missing or insufficient input data.
+However, we identified customer use cases that were not well handled by the Anomaly Detection plugin, particularly scenarios with missing or insufficient input data.

 This post highlights key enhancements to the Anomaly Detection plugin model, explains how they address these challenges, and illustrates their impact through practical examples from real-world monitoring use cases.